wafflescloud/tp/docs/UserGuide.md

    to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
+   For more details on the GUI, refer to the [Overview of GUI](#overview-of-gui) section.

 5. Type the command in the command box (displaying "Enter command here...") and press Enter to execute it.<br>
    Some simple commands you can try: